FREE GROCERY GUIDE

 • Fever, chills, body aches, vertigo, or joint inflammation following workouts

-Exercise is a source of physiological stress.
+Exercise is indeed a source of physiological stress.
 It's also a perfect example of how not all stress is bad stress.
-When done in the appropriate amounts, and at the appropriate level for YOU, exercise is highly beneficial to our health.
-However, when we overdo it, the effects can become more negative than positive.
+The key is to consider your overall stress load and pay attention to how your body responds to the stress of various types, intensities, or durations of exercise.
+When done in the appropriate amounts and at the appropriate level for YOU, exercise is highly beneficial to our health.
+When we overdo it, the effects may become more negative than positive.

-Rule of Thumb: According to Watkins who is also a certified personal trainer and Hashi's patient, you should feel energized and more or less great 30 minutes after a workout.
+Rule of Thumb: According to Watkins, a certified personal trainer and Hashi's patient, you should feel energized and more or less great 30 minutes after a workout.
 If you can't bounce back and need to nap, that's a good indication you need to dial it back.

-Your best guide, she says, will be how you feel the next day.
-If you feel energetic and balanced, with the same or slightly more energy than the day before, then you are probably on track.
+She says your best guide will be how you feel the next day.
+You are probably on track if you feel energetic and balanced, with the same or slightly more energy than the day before.
 However, if you feel drained and exhausted, you’ve overdone it.
 If this happens to you, you may need to reduce the length and intensity of your next workout and increase your recovery time.

 Tip #3: More Strength, Less Cardio

 According to Dr. Emily Kiberd, founder of Thyroid Strong, if you have an underactive thyroid it's harder to maintain muscle mass.
 Hypothyroid myopathy or muscle weakness affects about 79% of people with hypothyroidism.
-Strength training helps build muscle, or what she calls the "Organ of longevity."
+Strength training helps build muscle, or what Dr. Gabrielle Lyon calls the "Organ of longevity."

 Muscles are a major target for thyroid receptors to receive the signaling of thyroid hormones.
 When the thyroid is underactive, type 2 muscle fibers will atrophy, making it harder to maintain our muscle mass.
 To have good thyroid hormone turnover, Kiberd says, we need to stimulate the muscles.